Thermal socks to keep your feet warm during the winter months, hiking, casual, work, and self heated.

 Your feet are an extremity and if you are losing body heat too quickly, the response of your body is to reduce blood flow to the extremities in order to keep the core warm.
 This means that your feet (along with hands) are often the first parts of your body to feel the cold.
 So make sure your body core temperature is warm and stable first and make sure you have a warm hat on.

 Another circulation issue is to make sure that blood can flow easily around your feet and legs by not wearing too close fitting pants and in particular don't try to force extra pairs of socks into already close fitting footwear.
-You will squash the air out (air is the real insulator) and reduce blood flow, the effect is like turning down a radiator at the valve.
+You will squash the air out (air is the real insulator) and reduce blood flow.

 Recommended Winter Socks